licon4812/AHZNBs-Naruto-Mod-Single-Player-Addon/readme.md

 https://www.curseforge.com/minecraft/mc-mods/ahznbs-naruto-mod

 ## Planned Features:
-- Add Uchia Police officers as a mob, type.
-Will have the change to drop the Sharingan on death
+- Add Uchia Police officers as a mob type.
+Will have the chance to drop the Sharingan on death
-- Adds a Hyuga clan member as a mob, type.
-Will have the change to drop the Byakugan on death
+- Adds a Hyuga clan member as a mob type.
+Will have the chance to drop the Byakugan on death